 The Powerwall can function as a whole-home or partial backup system based on your needs.
 Below is an overview of each configuration:

 • Whole-house backup: This configuration provides whole-home power during an outage.
 If you have several high-power appliances, your battery life will lessen more quickly.
 This setup is best for homeowners living in areas with inclement weather that causes blackouts.
 It’s also a good option for those who want backup power for their home and can afford multiple Powerwalls.
-Most homes need three or more Powerwalls for adequate power backup.
+Most homes need three or more Powerwalls for adequate whole-house power backup.

 • Partial-home backup: With a partial backup option, your Powerwall only supplies power to essential appliances, such as your HVAC system and refrigerator, during an outage.
 Consider this configuration if you’re keeping your investment to a minimum and only focusing on essential appliances.
 This setup requires one or two Powerwalls.